Poisoned candy myths: Development of the modern candy-tampering myth

 Several events in the late 20th century fostered the modern-day candy tampering myth.

 In 1959, a California dentist, William Shyne, gave candy-coated laxative pills to trick-or-treaters.
 He was charged with outrage of public decency and unlawful dispensing of drugs.

 In 1964, a disgruntled Long Island, New York woman gave out packages of inedible objects to children who she believed were too old to be trick-or-treating.
 The packages contained items such as steel wool, dog biscuits, and ant buttons (which were clearly labeled with the word "poison").
 Though nobody was injured, she was prosecuted and pleaded guilty to endangering children.
-The same year saw media reports of lye-filled bubble gum being handed out in Detroit and rat poison being given in Philadelphia, although these media reports were never substantiated to be actual events.
+The same year saw media reports of lye-filled bubble gum being handed out in Detroit and rat poison being given in Philadelphia, although these reports were never substantiated to be actual events.

 Another notable milestone in the spread of the candy tampering myths was an article published in The New York Times in 1970.
-This article claimed that "Those Halloween goodies that children collect this weekend on their rounds of 'trick or treating' may bring them more horror than happiness", and provided specific examples of potential tamperings.
+This article claimed that "Those Halloween goodies that children collect this weekend on their rounds of 'trick or treating' may bring them more horror than happiness" and provided specific examples of potential tampering.

-Reports and copycat incidents peaked shortly after the Chicago Tylenol murders, which were first reported one month before Halloween and continued into October in 1982, further contributing to the myth of candy tampering.
-The Chicago Tylenol murders involved an unidentified murderer who tampered with and added poison to a few bottles of over-the-counter medication after the medication had been delivered to stores, resulting in the deaths of several people who then ingested the medication.
+Reports of poisoned candy and allegations of copycat incidents peaked shortly after the Chicago Tylenol murders, in late September and early October 1982.
+The case involved an unidentified person poisoning a few bottles of over-the-counter medication in stores, resulting in several deaths.

 Debunking the myths

-Joel Best, a sociologist at the University of Delaware, specializes in the scholarly study of candy-tampering legends.
+Joel Best, a sociologist, specializes in the scholarly study of candy-tampering legends.
 He collected newspaper reports from 1958 to 1983 in search of evidence of candy tampering.
 Fewer than 90 instances might have qualified as actual candy tampering.
-In none of the cases does he attribute the events to "random attempts to harm children" at the Halloween holiday.
+In none of the cases does he attribute the events to "random attempts to harm children" during the Halloween holiday.
 Instead, most cases were attempts by adults to gain financial compensation or, far more commonly, by children to get attention.
 Best found five child deaths that were initially thought by local authorities to be caused by homicidal strangers, but none of those were sustained by investigation.

 Fabrications by children are particularly common.
-Children sometimes copy or act out the stories about tampered candy that they overhear, by adding pins to or pouring household cleaners on their own candy and then reporting the now-unsafe candy to their parents.
+Children sometimes copy or act out the stories about tampered candy that they overhear, by adding pins to or pouring household cleaners on their candy and then reporting the now-unsafe candy to their parents.
 In these incidents, the children have not been harmed; they know that the dangerous item is present and that it would be unsafe to eat the candy.

 Far more prevalent during the same period were reports of vandalism, racist incidents, or children being injured in pedestrian–vehicle collisions on Halloween.